The Delaunay Density Diagnostic: Numerical results

 For $d=2$, $3$, we use $\qpdf=0.8$ and for $d=4$ we use $\qpdf=0.6$, with the bounding box always centered at the origin.
 The purpose in decreasing $\qpdf$ for larger $d$ is to reduce the probability that a query point lies outside the convex hull of the samples $\{\bx_j\}$, a case we exclude from consideration in this work, per the discussion at the end of \cref{subsec:DS}.

 We select $b$ as indicated in~\cref{tab:gwkdimparams}.
-The effect of $b$ on accuracy was discussed above and in~\cref{fig:ackley}.
-We initialize each trial with $|\{\bx_j\}|=3000$ for $d=3$ and 5000 for $d=4$ and set a stopping criteria of $|\{\bx_j\}|=100,000$ or $200,000$.
+The effect of $b$ on accuracy was discussed above and in~\cref{fig:ackley2}.
+We initialize each trial with $\|\{\bx_j\}\|=3000$ for $d=3$ and 5000 for $d=4$ and set a stopping criteria of $\|\{\bx_j\}\|=100,000$ or $200,000$.
 After collecting results, we filter out small $n_k$ values to produce the min and max values indicated in~\cref{tab:gwkdimparams}.
 From these values, we compute $\as$ and then determine the number and extent of scaling needed so that $\as$ will have range $\approx [10^{-1},10^{2.5}]$ across all experiments.
+This last point is key.
+There are not enough computational resources to support exploring the Griewank function at scales ranging from $10^{-1}$ to $10^{2.5}$ using a single bounding box (too many points are required to reach the smallest scales).
+So instead, we scale down the bounding box when we reach our limit of points (100k-200k) and then glue these different scales together by matching $\as$.

 We use high performance computing resources at Lawrence Livermore National Laboratory to compute all of our examples.
 Each trial was run on a single node with 64 GB memory, consisting of 16 cores.
 We call the built-in ``level 1 parallelism'' feature of \texttt{DelaunaySparse}, which exploits a speedup strategy on the loop over query points; this approach temporarily stores discovered parts of the Delaunay mesh structure to accelerate subsequent interpolation queries.
 With these resources and parameter choices, the wall clock time per trial was 45 seconds, 8.5 minutes, and 11.1 minutes in $d=2$, 3, and 4, respectively.
-Thus, the cumulative compute time to produce~\cref{fig:grwk2d3d4d} was approximately 5 hours, 35 hours, and 65 hours for $d=2$, 3, and 4.
+Thus, the cumulative compute time to produce~\cref{fig:grwk2d3d4d} was approximately 5 hours, 35 hours, and 65 hours for $d=2$, 3, and 4, respectively.

 The reported run times indicate the feasibility of the algorithm in higher dimensions, not an actual assessment of its scalability with respect to dimension.
 We did not attempt to optimize the code for speed.
 In practice, the dimension of the data is fixed by the application context.
 A user would only need to adjust the other parameters---i.e.,~the column labels of~\cref{tab:gwkdimparams}---to ensure the error bounds met their requirements and the compute time fit within their resource capabilities.